legendcodermartino1245/ldac-optimization-guide/README.md

   - After offline listening, **disable Adaptive Sample Rate in BCC** for performance reasons.
 - **Neutron**:
   - Use **64-bit OFF** to allow BCC Adaptive Sample Rate to work.
+  - 64-bit mode uses its own direct audio engine, bypassing Android’s mixer entirely.
+This prevents BCC from seeing or adapting to the sample rate.
   - With 64-bit ON, Neutron uses its own audio path, **bypassing BCC**.
 - **Roon / Roon ARC**: Not compatible with Adaptive Sample Rate switching in BCC.
+- **Music Center**:
+  - If music center has got the capability to change codec you gave that permission it will override the uapp codec and bit rate by the setings set by msuic center as soon as you open music center
 ---
 ### ✅ Apps Supported by BCC Adaptive Sample Rate Switching
 | Supported Apps             |